-Walk in footsteps of Medal of Honor recipient at Okinawa's Hacksaw Ridge
+Walk in the footsteps of Medal of Honor recipient at Okinawa's Hacksaw Ridge

-Walk in footsteps of Medal of Honor recipient at Okinawa's Hacksaw Ridge
+Walk in the footsteps of Medal of Honor recipient at Okinawa's Hacksaw Ridge

 Maeda Escarpment, a.k.a.
 “Hacksaw Ridge,” is now commonly recognized as part of Urasoe Castle Ruin.
 Urasoe City Office’s website says that since the movie was released, many people have come to see the actual site where Pfc.
 Desmond Doss rescued 75 or more people May 5, 1945.

-Although the entire movie was shot in Australia, the film crew visited Maeda Escarpment four or five years ago according to Kiyomi Tamanaha of the Urasoe Association of history tour guides.
+Although the entire movie was shot in Australia, the film crew visited Maeda Escarpment according to Kiyomi Tamanaha of the Urasoe Association of history tour guides.
 Visiting the site surely helped in understanding the story of Pfc.
 Doss and the unique landscape around the cliff, which played a big role in the extraordinary event that took place 75 years ago.

 Those interested in experiencing this piece of WWII history first hand themselves, have the opportunity to visit while stationed on the island.